drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 salt -G 'roles:rproxy' state.sls nginx.rproxy
 ````

-The existing VMs won't be impacted by the repeat Salt run, the new VMs will be built-to-spec, and the Nginx config would update to begin routing traffic to the new app servers.
+The existing VMs wouldn't be impacted by the repeat Salt run, the new VMs would be built-to-spec, and the Nginx config would update to begin routing traffic to the new app servers.

 <!-- I would give an example map file with a bigger deployment, and specify actual step numbers, like "then re-run Steps 6-7" -->